GrokkingGrok/Project-Asimov/design/src/asimov/flow/TorqTheory.md

 That is the natural derivation of the value of 1 RoboTorq:
 - The value produced by 1 "thermodynamically perfect Robot" processing 1 token with 1 Joule of energy every 1 second for 1 hour.

+In practice, no bot will ever achieve that feat, and it wouldn't be handy because it's not that much work.

+But a perfect Newton * Meter is impossible to achieve too.
+Kelvins are based on a temperature that's impossible to achieve!
+We still measure work in Joules and measure temperature in Kelvin.

-The RoboTorq isn't technically backed by a commodity like the Gold Standard, though we can treat it similarly.
+A commodity like the Gold Standard doesn't technically back the RoboTorq, though we can treat it similarly.

-The RoboTorq is backed by the laws of physics themselves, and it's the first currency in history to be so.
+The RoboTorq is based on the laws of physics themselves and backed by the value produced by robotic labor.
+While the subjective value may change over time, the physical units may not.

 And this is the design doc where I'll prove it to you.
 Get ready for a whopper.